mlcommons/GaNDLF/docs/usage.md

   # -v, --version      Show program's version number and exit.
   -c ./experiment_0/model.yaml \ # model configuration - needs to be a valid YAML (check syntax using https://yamlchecker.com/)
   -i ./experiment_0/train.csv \ # data in CSV format
   -m ./experiment_0/model_dir/ \ # model directory (i.e., the `model-dir`) where the output of the training will be stored, created if not present
   --train \ # --train/-t or --infer
-  -d cuda # ensure CUDA_VISIBLE_DEVICES env variable is set for GPU device, use 'cpu' for CPU workloads
+  # ensure CUDA_VISIBLE_DEVICES env variable is set when using GPU
   # -rt , --reset # [optional] completely resets the previous run by deleting `model-dir`
   # -rm , --resume # [optional] resume previous training by only keeping model dict in `model-dir`
 ```